|Back to Main Print This Page Email to a Friend|

 A blood pressure cuff is inflated around your upper arm.
 While the cuff is on your arm, the health care provider makes two small cuts on the lower arm.
 They are just deep enough to cause a tiny amount of bleeding.

 The blood pressure cuff is immediately deflated.
 Blotting paper is touched to the cuts every 30 seconds until the bleeding stops.
-The health care provider records the time it takes for the cuts to stop bleeding.
+The provider records the time it takes for the cuts to stop bleeding.

 How to Prepare for the Test